-The biggest story out of Valencia today was Joshua Cheptegei’s world record in the road 10K, but equally astonishing are Ethiopian Kinde Atanaw’s win, at 2:03:51 only five seconds off the fastest marathon debut in history, and Kaan Kigen Özbilen’s second-place finish of 2:04:16, which was almost a minute faster than Mo Farah’s European record of 2:05:11 set last year at Chicago.
+The biggest story out of Valencia today was Joshua Cheptegei’s world record in the road 10K, but equally astonishing are Ethiopian Kinde Atanaw’s win, at 2:03:51 only five seconds off the fastest marathon debut in history, and Kaan Kigen Özbilen of Turkey’s second-place finish of 2:04:16, which was almost a minute faster than Mo Farah’s European record of 2:05:11 set last year at Chicago.
 Several other records fell today in the Spanish city they call el ciudad del running (City of Running), including the women’s course record, the Spanish all-comers record and the Swedish and Northern Ireland marathon records.

 Valencia must have one of the most spectacular finishes in the world, with the ornamental lake flanking the blue boardwalk at the architectural complex known as the City of Arts and Sciences.
 It is known as el ciudad del running (City of Running), and for good reason–it has fast, flat courses, a beautiful climate, many scenic routes to choose from, spectacular architecture and strong race organization.

 Roza Dereje set a new women’s course record of 2:18:30, bettering Ashete Dido’s previous record by two minutes, 16 seconds.
 (Atanaw’s mark also bests Leul Gebresilase’s previous CR by 40 seconds.)
 Dereje also set the course record at the Dubai Marathon this year, and finished second behind Brigid Kosgei when she set the new marathon world record at Chicago in October.